Nikhilreddy012/connectCompany_Gdp_04/README.md

 <https://github.com/s541910/691-01-F21-RFP-Group04>

 We are planning to develop this project using Vue JS as a frontend framework and Adonis JS as a backend framework.
-And mySql as databases server beacuse we required strutured data to be stored.
+And mySql as databases server because we required strutured data to be stored(because relation are more efficent in  Strutured data).

  Stack:
 ## Backend